Small-unit combat is no laughing matter. This is, unless you’re Leonard Funk Jr. In that case, it’s essential.

 In 1945, Funk chuckled his way out of a sticky situation involving 30 escaped German prisoners during the Battle of the Bulge -- and he did it with a handful of drafted clerks.

-Leonard Funk served in World War II from the start to the finish.
-The Braddock Township, Pennsylvania native was drafted before the war, entered the Army and eventually found himself in the 82d Airborne.
-He was sent to England but didn’t see combat until D-Day, Jun.
-6, 1944.
+Funk served in World War II from start to finish.
+The Braddock Township, Pennsylvania, native was drafted before the war, entered the Army and eventually found himself in the 82d Airborne.
+He was sent to England but didn’t see combat until D-Day, June 6, 1944.

 He would leave Europe as one of the most decorated paratroopers in Army history.

 He and members of the 508th Parachute Infantry Regiment landed 40 miles behind German lines and fought hard to link up with the oncoming Allies.
 He didn’t lose a single soldier under his command and earned a Silver Star for the effort.

 Next, he jumped into Holland as part of Operation Market Garden and earned the Distinguished Service Cross for leading an assault that captured three Nazi antiaircraft positions and taking out 20 enemy troops.
 Though Market Garden was a strategic failure, Funk’s effort was anything but.
 In Holland, as in France, Funk didn’t lose a single soldier under his command.